tomtidswell/sei-picobank/README.md

 ## Acknowledgments

 * I was inspired by the new challenger type banks including Monzo and Revolut
+* When integrating socket.io I found referencing [CookieCutter Flask](https://github.com/cookiecutter-flask) to be extremely useful for understanding how best to structure complex python apps
 * I started this project at General Assembly - for their support - thanks!